mikeshulman/narya/README.md

     | inr. b ↦ inl. b
   ]
 ```
-By omitting the variable name, it is possible to abstract over a variable and simultaneously match against it; thus the above can equivalently be written
+By omitting the variable name, it is possible to abstract over a variable and simultaneously match against it (pattern-matching lambda abstraction).
+Thus, the above can equivalently be written
 ```
 def swap : (A B : Type) → sum A B → sum B A ≔ A B ↦
   [ | inl. a ↦ inr. a